lizlevine/unit-4-game/notes.md

 ##### Option 1 Game design notes

 * The random number shown at the start of the game should be between 19 - 120.
+* Each crystal should have a random hidden value between 1 - 12